-Rabokki is a type of Korean street food made from instant noodles and spicy stir-fried rice cakes.
-The name comes from adding Ramyeon (instant noodles) and Ddukbokki (spicy rice cake).
+Rabokki is a Korean street food made from instant noodles and spicy stir-fried rice cakes.
+The name comes from adding Ramyeon (Korean instant noodles) and Ddukbokki (spicy rice cake).
 Along with these two main ingredients, fishcake is a staple ingredient that completes the dish.

-As everyone knows, Rabokki (라볶이) is a spicy dish that you may have tried by now especially if you love Korean food.
+As everyone familiar with Korean culture knows, Rabokki (라볶이) is a spicy dish that you may have tried by now, especially if you love Korean food.

-There are three reasons why this dish is loved among many; it’s cheap, has a familiar taste to other countries' cuisines and it’s easy to make at home.
+There are three reasons why many people love this dish.
+It's cheap, has a familiar taste to other countries' cuisines, and is easy to make at home.

 A Cheap and Cheerful Korean Dish

 You're most likely to first try it like me in your hometown's local Korean restaurant.
-The price usually ranges from around £6.50 to £8.50 depending on the restaurant.
-In a city like London back in the early 2010s, only two restaurants were serving Rabokki - Assa in Soho and Haru in New Malden.
+The price usually ranges from around £6.50 to £8.50, depending on the restaurant.
+Unfortunately, in a city like London back in the early 2010s, only two restaurants were serving Rabokki - Assa in Soho and Haru in New Malden.

-Now with the growing interest in Korean culture, the dish can be found in a number of Korean restaurants in London due to high demand.
-My first taste was in Assa and to this day, it is one of the best places I would recommend any Londoners to go eat at.
+With the growing interest in Korean culture, you can find the dish in many Korean restaurants in London due to high demand.
+My first taste was in Assa, and to this day, it is one of the best places I would recommend any Londoners to eat at.

 Texture and Taste of Rabokki

-The texture and taste would be familiar to most Caribbean and Africans especially with the rice cake as it will have a similar taste to boiled dumplings.
-The reason why I would say this is because the texture is quite soft and chewy as well as the fishcake together.
+The texture and taste would be familiar to most Caribbean and Africans, especially with the rice cake, as it will have a similar taste to boiled dumplings.
+I would say this because the texture is quite soft and chewy, as well as the fishcake together.

-As a spicy food lover, the level of spice was unknown to me at first but once you get used to it, it’s not too bad.
+As a spicy food lover, the spice level was unknown to me at first, but it's not too bad once you get used to it.
 In a way, it was a mix of more sweet than spicy compared to other spices I have tasted.

 How to make Rabokki?

-You can easily make this spicy korean ramen dish in 30 minutes at home.
+You can buy this spicy ready-made ramen dish online or easily make it in 30 minutes at home.
 Along with the three main ingredients, you need to add the sauce gochujang, scallions, sesame seeds and anchovy broth.

 Additionally, I would recommend using egg, roasted seaweed and cheese to make this even more delicious.
 In my opinion, cheese makes a lot of difference to the dish.
 There's something about the sauce mixed with cheese that goes really well!

-If you want more spice to your Rabokki I would recommend adding the spicy flavouring package that comes with any instant Ramyeon noodles.
+If you want more spice to your Rabokki, I recommend adding the spicy flavouring package that comes with any instant Ramyeon noodles.